 First, upon arriving, Olea has taken the liberty of proving a hand sanitizing station.
 They have teamed up with Spa Gregory to supply plenty of fragrant hand sanitizer so guests can give themselves a few sprays on the way in and after leaving.
 This is the first and only restaurant I have seen doing this so far but I think it would be nice to have these stations at more restaurants and businesses throughout California, especially in high traffic areas like shopping centers.

 Once you enter Olea, you’ll be welcomed by their friendly staff, all of whom are wearing masks.
 This has become the new standard for dining out in Orange County.
-I would personally not visit a restaurant who was not enforcing the wearing of masks by all staff members.
+I would personally not visit a restaurant that was not enforcing the wearing of masks by all staff members.